benji920/Network-Programing-3A-S2/README.md

 # Network-Programing-3A-S2
-This repo contains all the lab of the Network Programming course in Kyungpook National University, South Korea
+This repo contains all the labs of the Network Programming course in Kyungpook National University, South Korea